-Suggested Activity Student Comments/Reflection Consider the patient journey from hospital admission to discharge to ensure the accurate, safe and timely prescribing and administration of medicines.
-Participate in a patient counselling session where important points are emphasised about medicines.
+Suggested Activity Student Comments/Reflection

+Consider the patient journey from

+hospital admission to discharge to

+ensure the accurate, safe and timely

+prescribing and administration of

+medicines.

+Participate in patient counselling

+where important points are

+emphasised about medicines.

+What is realistic medicine?
+How

+would you use the principles when

+delivering pharmaceutical care

+Discuss the links between hospital

+pharmacy, community pharmacy and

+primary care pharmacy.
+Discuss the links

+between hospital pharmacy and other

+primary care healthcare professionals.
+How

+is communication achieved?
+Are there any

+considerations to be taken into account

+e.g.information sharing, data protection,

+patient confidentiality.

+Take part in interface care planning.